This practice offers a space where

 For those who wish to know more about my training and professional standing

-I am a counsellor based in Sydney whose work is grounded in psychoanalysis, offering sessions in person and online across Australia.
+I am a psychoanalytic therapist and counsellor based in Sydney whose work is grounded in psychoanalysis, offering sessions in person and online across Australia.
 My clinical work is informed by over twenty years of sustained study in psychoanalysis and related fields, alongside many years of personal analysis and ongoing professional formation in psychoanalysis.

 I hold a Bachelor of Psychology (Honours) and a Graduate Diploma in Counselling Psychology, with a major in psychoanalysis.
 I am a registered member of the Australian Counselling Association (ACA) and the Psychotherapy and Counselling Federation of Australia (PACFA).
 My practice adheres to the ethical standards and professional guidelines set by these organisations.